salahauddin/Address_Book/README.md

 Now install all pakages.
 By running the following commands.

-#this is to upgrade pip
+#this is the command to upgrade pip.

 python.exe -m pip install --upgrade pip

 pip install FastAPI sqlalchemy geopy logging uvicorn